maljazaery/azure-ai-search-batch-indexer/README.md

 ```

 ## Usage
-1- Create a config file similar to config.yaml.example, and add the Azure Doc Intelligance endpoints to it.
+1- Create a config file similar to config.yaml.example, and add the Azure Doc Intelligance and Azure AI Search  endpoints  to it.
-2- Create the index using json schema file.
-Replace the index name and embedding endpoint when import it to the AI search portal portal.
+2- Create an index using schema.json file.
+Edit the index name and embedding endpoint before you import it to the AI search portal.
 3- You can run the script from the command line like this:

 ```bash